The EE Official Big Top 40 From Global: Records and statistics

 The song holding the record for the most weeks at Number 1 is "Despacito (remix)" by Luis Fonsi and Daddy Yankee featuring Justin Bieber, at 11 non-consecutive weeks.

-The song that has spent the most consecutive weeks at Number 1 is "These Days" by Rudimental featuring Jess Glynne, Macklemore and Dan Caplen, at nine consecutive weeks (4 February – 1 April 2018).
+The songs that have spent the most consecutive weeks at Number 1 are "These Days" by Rudimental featuring Jess Glynne, Macklemore and Dan Caplen, (4 February - 1 April 2018) and "The Fate of Ophelia" by Taylor Swift (5 October - 7 December 2025) with 9 consecutive weeks each.

 The artist with the most Number 1 songs is Ed Sheeran with 23 as of 2025, while the group with the most Number 1 songs is Little Mix with 8 songs as of 2021.